myspc-development/art-test/README.md

 requirement before activating the plugin.

 WordPress will display an “unexpected output” warning if this file is missing.
+If you skip `composer install` before activating the plugin, admin pages may return HTTP 500 errors because the required classes cannot be loaded.

 ## Overview & Quick Reference